-For the past decade, Singapore has led the world in being the best country for business.
-Consistently being ranked number one, the country boasts impressive conditions which most nations are still working towards.
+For the past decade, Singapore has led the world in being the best place for business.
+Consistently ranked as number one, the country boasts impressive conditions which most nations are still working towards.

 Here’s an analysis of the key success factors leading up to this result.
 We’ll also cover the areas Singapore should improve if they want to extend their rule over the world for another decade.

-According to the World Bank’s “Doing Business 2016: Measuring Regulatory Quality and Efficiency” , Singapore is still crowned as king because of 10 factors measured across all aspects of doing business.
+According to the World Bank’s “Doing Business: Measuring Regulatory Quality and Efficiency”, Singapore is still crowned king based on 10 factors measured across all aspects of doing business.

-However, other countries are hot on its heel.
+Other countries are hot on its heels though.
 Singapore’s closest competitor, New Zealand, is actually besting them in 3 out of 10 factors.
 New Zealand ties with Singapore in yet another category.

 What Makes a Country “Best for Business”?

-The rankings would not be applicable if a quantifiable comparison system was not available.
-The rankings are determined by giving a score on 10 topics and taking the total distance to frontier (DTF), with equal weight on all 10 topics.
+The rankings wouldn’t be very useful if a quantifiable comparison wasn’t available.
+They’re determined by giving a score on 10 topics and taking the total distance to frontier (DTF) with equal weight on all topics.